Welcome to today's edition of the Rush 24-7 podcast.

 If Hillary's the nominee, we don't have that anymore.

-I mean, obviously she can be linked to all kinds of things that he would do that she would that he did that she'd keep doing, but there'd be enough different where a lot of Democrats and a lot of crossover voters and a lot of independents who are falling so out of love with President Obama, where all of a sudden they would go, well, shoot, let's give her a shot.
+I mean, obviously she can be linked to all kinds of things that he would do that he did, that she'd keep doing, but there'd be enough different where a lot of Democrats and a lot of crossover voters and a lot of independents who are falling so out of love with President Obama, where all of a sudden they would go, well, shoot, let's give her a shot.

-And then you'd have that bit of but oh, and everybody gets all caught up in the history again.
+And then you'd have that bit of, oh, and everybody gets all caught up in the history again.

 History, first black president.